 Calendar

 Covington definitely has our traditions, especially at the holidays, but three events are our claim to fame.
 Our community counts on VBS in July.
-Each fall we celebrate our Scottish roots with a Kirkin’ of the Tartans, complete with bagpipes and the blessing of family plaids.
-Our region in the beautiful Genesee River Valley is steeped with Scot history, and you don’t have to go far to hear a family, street or village name that harkens back to the motherland.
+Each fall we celebrate our Scottish roots with a Kirkin’ of the Tartans.
 In November, we throw open the doors on Election Day for a pancake supper fundraiser.
 Speaking of food, at Easter, we host a community sunrise breakfast and every third Sunday of the month we have a social hour following worship.
 Children’s Day is also a special time for our multi-generational families as the school year comes to a close.
-This spring, we hosted our second annual euchre tournament, and our corn hole boards are ready to go.
+Euchre is a fun activity that often brings us together for tournaments, and our corn hole boards are always ready to go.

 Congregational Annual Meeting